VaibKS/Website/blog/blog/bugpoc-lfi-ctf/index.md

 ![Social Buggy Website](./img/app.png)

-What I first did was look at the JavaScript file, which is `script.min.js`, since I've already used BugPoC, I knew a little how they write their code, and they didn't minify the ecode much which made it easier to read.
+What I first did was look at the JavaScript file, which is `script.min.js`, since I've already used BugPoC, I knew a little how they write their code, and they didn't minify the code much which made it easier to read.

 Instead of showing the code, I'll tell you the things it does, which led me to find the vulnerability, since it's all happening in the backend.